 Newsonomics is the word he coined to describe this new discipline of understanding the money flow within the print and broadcast transition to digital.
 Crossover Newsonomics describes the age that most media owners now find themselves in the midst of.

 He is the author of “Newsonomics: Twelve New Trends That Will Shape the News You Get,” which has been translated into Mandarin Chinese, Korean, Portuguese and Russian.
-Ken writes the popular weekly “Newsonomics” column for the Nieman Journalism Lab and weekly “What Are They Thinking” column for Capital New York.
-He also contributes to CNN Money and Politico, among other publications.
+Ken writes the popular “Newsonomics” column for the Nieman Journalism Lab and writes regularly for POLITICO Media as well.
 Most of his work can be found at www.newsonomics.com

 As a speaker and consultant, he works with media globally, advising on new sustainable business models of contemporary journalism.
 In that work, he focuses on the many issues and opportunities offered by the transformation of news and consumer media.
 Among the many topics covered – and tailored – are major trends driving business change, All-Access and digital circulation models, newer revenue streams including marketing services and content marketing and smart use of emerging technologies.
 Increasingly, he focuses on the central importance of analytics and use of “Little Data” in driving media companies forward.

 A veteran of the digital media industry, he combines deep experience as an executive in strategy, revenue models and journalism.
 His experience includes 21 years with Knight Ridder, as well as time spent in the worlds of licensing, corporate development, business development and syndication.

 His major non-work commitment is to education and to improving life in Santa Cruz County.

-Ken currently serves as past president of the UC Santa Cruz Foundation.
-A graduate of UCSC, and a 17-year-long volunteer for UCSC, he has served on the UCSC Alumni Council and as its president.
-As a volunteer leader, he has focused strongly on undergraduate education, access and preparing the whole student for life and work in the digital age.
+Ken has served as both past president of the UC Santa Cruz Foundation and the UCSC Alumni Council.
+A graduate of UCSC, and a 18-year-long volunteer for UCSC, he has focused strongly on undergraduate education, access and preparing the whole student for life and work in the digital age.
 Further, Ken serves on the University of Oregon’s School Journalism and Communication Journalism Advancement Council.